• Level of education

 • Analog and digital interfaces (GPIO, DAC, PWM).
 Port configuration and use.

-• Communication via RS-232 bus (or RS-232 emulated on USB): for interaction with a computer (local data feedback).
+• Communication via RS-232 bus (or RS-232 emulated on USB): case of interaction with a computer (local data feedback).

 • Industrial buses (I2C and SPI): basic operation